-10 Products to Make Your Home Less Dry in the Winter
+10 Products to Make Your Home Less Dry in Winter

 This small but effective humidifier is also an essential oil diffuser and a night light!
-When filled with water, it operates for up to 6 hours and automatically shuts off when the water runs out.
-It is powered by a USB charging cable, that is included.
-Here are 12 more safe and smart ways to use essential oils in your home.
+When filled with water, it operates for up to six hours and automatically shuts off when the water runs out.
+It is powered by a USB charging cable, which is included.
+Here are 12 safe and smart ways to use essential oils in your home.

 This relatively inexpensive unit has a maximum run time of 70 hours and a capacity of six gallons.
 Great for providing moisture to the whole home, the device automatically shuts off when the desired humidity level has been reached, or when the water tank is empty.
 If the humidifier on your furnace is not working, you can easily fix or replace it yourself.